tsd504/Capstone/README.md

 ```

 **Selenium ActionChains:**
-ActionChains are useful for complex interactions like hovering, drag and drop, and multi-step actions.
+ActionChains are "useful for complex interactions like hovering, drag and drop, and multi-step actions."

 ```python
 from selenium.webdriver.common.action_chains import ActionChains